 Prince William and Kate Middleton Broke Royal Tradition With Where They Slept on Their Wedding Night

-Prince William and Catherine, Duchess of Cambridge tied the knot on April 29, 2011.
+Prince William and Kate Middleton tied the knot on April 29, 2011.
 Their wedding was a grand affair.
 It was watched by millions and declared a national bank holiday.
-The pair followed most royal protocols when it came to the ceremony but the duke and duchess did break from a tradition on their wedding night doing something future kings and queens before them did not do.
+The pair followed most royal protocols when it came to the ceremony but the now-Prince and Princess of Wales did break from a tradition on their wedding night doing something future kings and queens before them did not do.

-Here’s how William and Kate went against royal tradition their first night as a married couple as well as a few facts about the Cambridges’ royal wedding.
+Here’s how William and Kate went against royal tradition their first night as a married couple as well as a few facts about the Waleses’ royal wedding.

 Facts about Prince William and Kate Middleton’s royal wedding

-The Duke and Duchess of Cambridge’s wedding took place at Westminster Abbey which is the same place where William’s grandmother, Queen Elizabeth, and his late grandfather, Prince Philip, said their vows in 1947.
+The prince and princess’s wedding took place at Westminster Abbey which is the same place where William’s grandmother, Queen Elizabeth, and grandfather, Prince Philip, said their vows in 1947.
 William’s great-grandparents were married there as well back in 1923.

 Kate’s dress was designed by Sarah Burton for Alexander McQueen and included a nine-foot-long train.
 She wore it along with the stunning Cartier Halo tiara.